cynthziawong/intro-data-science/README.md

 ## Prework

-Once students are enrolled in the bootcamp, they are granted access to our online, self-paced prework materials:
 - 20-30 hours: Introductory Python (Optional)
 - 35-45 hours: Data Analysis and Visualization with R
 - 20-30 hours: Data Analysis and Visualization with Python